-The impact assessment for squatter pigeon (southern) is provided below in Table 4.10 as well as in Table 2.8 of Appendix E of Attachment B4 (Assessment of Matters of National Environmental Significance).
+The impact assessment for squatter pigeon (southern) is provided below in Table 4.9 as well as in Table 2.8 of Appendix E of Attachment B4 (Assessment of Matters of National Environmental Significance).

 Evaluation Criteria Response Lead to a long-term decrease in the size of an important population of a species No. The squatter pigeon (southern) is known from the Study Area and surrounds, primarily recorded in cleared non-remnant vegetation.
-As described in Section 2.2.3.6 , of Appendix E of Attachment B4 (Assessment of Matters of National Environmental Significance) individuals within the Study Area are not considered to comprise an important population.
+As described in Section 2.2.3.6, of Appendix E of Attachment B4 (Assessment of Matters of National Environmental Significance) individuals within the Study Area are not considered to comprise an important population.
 There is no evidence to indicate that the population present is genetically isolated and the Study Area does not occur within NSW or near the limit of the sub-species' distribution.
 Under worst-case scenario, a maximum of 368.5 ha of suitable habitat including 5.9 ha of breeding habitat, 1.2 ha of foraging habitat and 361.4 ha of dispersal habitat will be directly impacted via vegetation clearing required for construction of the Project.
 Habitat is considered to be of moderate quality due to the presence of cattle, weeds and pests including feral cat which was recorded during the field survey program.
 Nonetheless, direct impacts to habitat will be minimised wherever possible via micro-siting and the final clearing areas are expected to be lower.
 Farm dams will be maintained to ensure the availability of suitable water sources required by the species is not affected.
 The quantum of habitat that will remain following construction of the Project, particularly breeding and foraging habitat, will be sufficient to maintain the population present.
 As the subspecies is predominantly ground-dwelling and known to frequent tracks, there is a risk of mortality during construction as a result of vehicle/plant strike.
 To manage this risk, speed limits will be strictly enforced (in private areas) and pre-clearance surveys will include flushing for the subspecies in areas of habitat to be cleared.
 Potential indirect impacts on the species including habitat degradation via weed and pest incursion will be actively managed via the Project management plans.
-The temporary worker's accommodation camp is adjacent to squatter pigeon (southern) dispersal habitat and although the anticipated noise and light levels may result in temporary avoidance of this habitat by the species, it is unlikely to disrupt breeding or foraging behaviours given the buffer distance between the camp and these habitat types (approximately 100 m to breeding habitat and 850 m to foraging habitat).
-The turbine collision risk assessment identified the species as being of Moderate risk for impacts from the Project, reflecting the species' vulnerable listing and frequency of occurrence within the Study Area.
-However, it is noted that the species is highly unlikely to fly at RSA height.
-Any potential operational impacts on this subspecies will be managed by the Project BBAMP.
-Given the implementation of the Project management plans including the BBAMP, it is considered unlikely that the Project will lead to a long-term decrease in the population.

-Table 4.10 Significant Impact Assessment - Squatter pigeon (southern)
+Table 4.9 Significant Impact Assessment - Squatter pigeon (southern)